 Please stay at home if you feel unwell, wash your hands often and keep your distance from other people.

 Masks are mandatory for persons aged 12 and over

-- in the indoor and outdoor areas of institutions and businesses open to the public;
+- in the indoor areas of institutions and businesses open to the public;

-- everywhere where it is not possible to maintain the minimum distance;
+- in any places where it is not possible to ensure minimum 1.5 m social distancing;

 - on all public transport and aeroplanes;